 An open, relaxed hand, ideally with you able to see their palms, is an indicator that they are interested in what you have to say.
 If their hands are closed, this might be a sign that they are withholding.

-When you first get a handshake from someone that you are going to be working with, you might be able to read a lot into it.
+When you first get a handshake from someone that you are going to be working with, you might be able to guess at a few clues.

-For instance, you will realize that someone who lets go fast is someone who really doesn't want to be there, and that they might be something of a hard sell.
+For instance, someone who lets go fast is someone who doesn't want to be there.
+You can maybe take that as an indication that they might be something of a hard sell.

-On the other hand, a bone-crunching handshake, is a sign that you are going to be dealing with someone who likes to be in charge, so alter your game plan accordingly.
+A bone-crunching handshake is a sign that you are going to be dealing with someone who likes to be in charge.
+So alter your game plan accordingly.

-It might be okay to assume, maybe he's starting to feel disconnected.
-Therefore, just in case, you might want to maybe do something that will re-build rapport and connection - it may or may not be needed, but it certainly won't hurt.
+It might be okay to assume that maybe he's starting to feel cross and disconnected.
+Therefore, just in case, you might want to do something that will re-build rapport and connection.
+It may or may not be needed.
+But it certainly won't hurt.